Science of Reading Badge Rubric

 • Professional learning builds teachers’ understanding of the body of research that comprises the science of reading, including the skills students need and the principles that inform instruction, and

-• Professional learning provides robust opportunities to develop deep understanding of one or more essential literacy components or skills through a variety of activities and artifacts (i.e., the majority of the professional learning experience is focused on building understanding through effective and varied adult engagement strategies).
+• Professional learning provides robust opportunities to develop deep understanding of one or more essential literacy components or skills through a variety of activities and artifacts.

 1 point: